 For landlords, buy-to-let mortgages often cover their biggest financial investment, and can make or break a property deal.
 In the UK, there are on average 2,000 different BTL mortgage products available from approximately 70 lenders.
-To help you decide which mortgage is best for you we have pulled together a quick primer on buy-to-let mortgages in the UK.
+To help UK, expat and foreign national landlords decide which mortgage is best we have pulled together a quick primer on buy-to-let mortgages in the UK.

 What Is A Buy To Let Mortgage?